YeWintThura/sample-boot-fullstack/README.md

 * Add a form to add a new seat.
 The form should have the fields: `number` and `zone`.
 The form should have a submit button.

 ## Test Web App using Browser
 Run the application using App.java class.
-Open the browser and go to `/concerts` the following URL:
+Open the browser and go to `/concerts` such as the following URL:

+on vscode running on your local machine:
 ```
 http://localhost:8100/concerts
 ```
-or if you use codespace
+or if you use codespace:
 ```
 https://<your-codespace-name>-8100.xxxxxxx.dev/concerts
 ```